FaithAlone.net

 27 As long as such people persist in their wickedness, let all who are bound to them by any pact know that they are free from all obligations of loyalty, homage or any obedience.
 On these and on all the faithful we enjoin, for the remission of sins, that they oppose this scourge with all their might and by arms protect the christian people against them.
 Their goods are to be confiscated and princes free to subject them to slavery.

 The above prescribes slavery for those who aid the Saracens (Arabs), and also allows the enslavement of those who belonged to groups of marauders that attacked and raided Christian communities.
-According to Vatican 2 - also an ecumenical council - because the above imposition resulted in a situation where "men are treated as mere tools for profit, rather than as free and responsible persons", the above "insults human dignity", and does "supreme dishonor to the Creator".
+According to Vatican 2 - also an Ecumenical Council - because the above imposition resulted in a situation where "men are treated as mere tools for profit, rather than as free and responsible persons", the above "insults human dignity", and does "supreme dishonor to the Creator".

 Next, a significant figure in this discussion is Pope Nicholas V (1397-1455 AD), who issued two Papal Bulls granting permission for the wholesale enslavement of West African peoples under Portuguese rule: